 The model also enables users, using NVIDIA GPUs, to convert the design directly into a virtual reality (VR) interface.
 Two minutes after you sketch, you could put on a VR headset and walk around in the space you created to experience what that office environment would actually feel like.
 If you didn’t like it, you could spend five minutes and come up with alternative approach.

 The Future of Workflow

 While ML may one day automate some of architects’ mundane tasks, the goal should be for designers to maintain control of the creative aspects of design.
 An architect uses uniquely human skills to create an environment that’s a delightful place to work and interact.

 It will be difficult to teach GANs intangible parts of design, such as fit and finish, materials aesthetics, and how well the surroundings support collaboration among teams.
 But there is an important role for ML in computing an optimal layout allocating space for different types of activities and determining building-infrastructure needs.
 The technology could provide guidance to help architects choose the most practical and constructible design.

 It may take a few years before ML-assisted design is widely available to architects.
-And, it’s difficult to quantify our experiment’s impact on productivity because it wasn’t an optimized, commercial release of a tool.
+And it’s difficult to quantify our experiment’s impact on productivity because it wasn’t an optimized, commercial release of a tool.
 But it did show that we can apply ML to a workflow that increases productivity—and decreases tedium—for architects, engineers, and builders.
 One day, that might allow architects to take an extra vacation once in a while.

-Mark Davis is head of Design Futures at Autodesk Research.
 Additional content provided by Chin-Yi Cheng, principal research scientist, Autodesk AI Lab.